Numerical Computations For Operator Axioms: Introduction

-In conclusion, Operator Axiom forms a new arithmetic axiom.
-The \cite[TABLE 2]{Ref2} furtherly define new operators according to the definition of number systems.
+The Operator axioms forms a new arithmetic axiom.
+The \cite[Definition 2.2]{Ref3} defines real number system on the basis of the logical calculus $ \{ \Phi, \Psi \} $.
+The \cite[TABLE 2]{Ref2} defines new operators according to the definition of number systems.
 Real operators naturally produce new equations such as $ y = [x++++[1+1]] $, $ y = [[1+1]----x] $, $ y = [x////[1+1]] $ and so on.
 In other words, real operators extend the traditional mathematical models which are selected to describe various scientific rules.
-So real operators help to describe complex scientific rules which are difficult described by traditional equations and have an enormous application potential.
+Operator axioms have included infinite operators, so no other operator can be added to them.
+This means the Operator axioms is a complete real number system.
+In fact, infinite operators imply the completeness.